 |Lowest Recommended Age:||High School|

-Families who see this movie should talk about what Chris/Alex was looking for and whether he found it.
+Families who see this movie should talk about why John and his mother saw Mr. Woodcock so differently.